Anatoly Shariy

-Following his investigative work, earlier in his career, Shariy received death threats.
-In 2012 he received asylum in the European Union, asserting prosecution by Ukrainian law enforcement bodies related to his journalism.
-Shariy currently lives in Spain.

-In June 2019, he launched the right wing euroskeptic Party of Shariy, which took part in the 2019 Ukrainian parliamentary election, winning 2.23% of the vote.
-During the 2020 local elections, the party candidates entered several city and oblast councils.
-During the 2022 Russian invasion of Ukraine, the party was banned because of alleged ties with Russia.
+In 2012, he received asylum in the European Union, asserting persecution by Ukrainian law enforcement bodies related to his journalism.
+As of June 2023, he lived in Roda de Berà, Spain, where he owns a villa whose value was estimated at around €1 million by Ukrainian investigative outlet Slidstvo.Info.
+In June 2019, he launched the Party of Shariy, a euroskeptic, which took part in the 2019 Ukrainian parliamentary election, winning 2.23% of the vote.
+During the 2020 local elections, the party candidates entered to city and oblast councils, including councils of cities with millions of residents.
+Following the start of the Russian invasion of Ukraine in 2022, the party was banned because of alleged ties with Russia.
+The party is also described as a Ukrainian opposition force critical of both the government and the media.

-Shariy was a strong critic of Euromaidan and the subsequent governments.
-He considered the Russo-Ukrainian War prior to 2022 to be an internal conflict and a civil war inside Ukraine, although he did not deny Russian involvement in the conflict.
-Following the 24 February 2022 Russian invasion of Ukraine Shariy has called this “This war is Russia's aggression and invasion against the Ukrainian people.”
+Shariy was a strong critic of Euromaidan and subsequent governments formed after it.
+He considered the war in Donbas before 2022 to be an internal conflict and a civil war.

 In February 2021, Shariy was accused of treason and incitement to ethnic or racial hatred by the Security Service of Ukraine (SBU).
-On 4 May 2022 he was detained by Spanish authorities at the request of the SBU, accusing him of treason.
-On the same day, Shariy has been released with precautionary measures as reported by his lawyer, Gonzalo Boye.
-On 5 October 2022 Judge Santiago Pedraz agreed to close consideration of the extradition because Ukraine has not presented the demand for the reporter's surrender, nor the "relevant documentation".
+In May 2022, he was detained by Spanish authorities at the request of the SBU.
+On the same day, Shariy was released with precautionary measures as reported by his lawyer.
+In October, a Spanish judge agreed to close the consideration of his extradition.